-The CAA therefore considers that the disclosure of occurrence information into the public domain in response to a FOIA request is not permitted by the Regulation and that the information you have requested is exempt from disclosure under section 44(1)(b) of the FOIA.
-Under section 44(1)(b), information is exempt information if its disclosure is incompatible with any EU obligation.
+The CAA therefore considers that the disclosure of occurrence information into the public domain in response to a FOIA request is not permitted by the Regulation and that the information you have requested is exempt from disclosure under section 44(1)(a) of the FOIA.
+Under section 44(1)(a), information is exempt information if its disclosure is prohibited by or under any enactment.